Environment

 4. 4

-Snip the browned portion off with clean scissors, following the leaf's natural taper rather than cutting straight across — purely a cosmetic fix, since the tissue itself won't recover.
+Snip the already-browned portion off with clean scissors, following the leaf's natural tapered shape rather than cutting straight across the tip, which reads more naturally against the leaf outline.
+This is a purely cosmetic step, since the dead tissue itself will not turn green again.

 Prevention

-• Let the top half of the soil column dry out between waterings rather than keeping it constantly damp
+• Let the top half of the soil column dry out between waterings rather than keeping it constantly at the edge of dry with no real wet-to-dry cycle

 Quick Summary